NEW: U.S. officials describe conviction as a victory for people on both sides of the border

 Valdez was born in Laredo, Texas, a key hub for cross-border commerce, legal and illegal.

-He is accused of smuggling 100 kilograms (220 pounds) of cocaine across the border there every week for much of 2005, U.S. authorities have said.
+Valdez is accused of smuggling 100 kilograms (220 pounds) of cocaine across the border at Laredo, Texas, every week for much of 2005, U.S. authorities have said.

 “We’re talking about tens, if not hundreds, of millions of dollars,” Horn said.